rylan-marianchuk/rec-emergence/README.md

 (Branch 'rylan', scene main)

 **Parameters and the UI**

 n :  number of agents

 d :  number of documents per agent

 T :  time cap, an integer

-r : max number of other agents used for CF

 'D' or 'F' : agent policy, (D)iversity or (F)amiliarity